Architectures of Exoplanetary Systems. III: Eccentricity and Mutual Inclination Distributions of AMD-stable Planetary Systems: Methods

 \subsubsection{Optimization stage}

 For each distance function (e.g. $\mathcal{D}_{W,1}$, $\mathcal{D}_{W,2}$, and $\mathcal{D}_{W,3}$, each involving KS or AD terms), we attempt to find the minimum of the function using a Differential Evolution optimizer (in the ``BlackBoxOptim.jl'' Julia package).
 This optimizer implements a population-based genetic algorithm, where ``individuals'' of a starting population are evolved such that ones with better ``fitness'' are more likely to survive and pass on their properties to future generations; for our problem, each ``individual'' in the population is a set of model parameters, and its ``fitness'' is the distance evaluated at that point in parameter space.
 We choose a population size of four times the number of free model parameters ($4 \times 11 = 44$) and evolve for 5000 model evaluations, saving the model parameters and distances at each evaluation.
 We then repeat this optimization process 50 times with a different random seed each time.
 Thus, this results in a collection of $5000 \times 50 = 2.5 \times 10^5$ points (model evaluations) for each distance function.
+The optimizer bounds for each parameter are listed in Table \ref{tab:optim_GP}.